7 Areas of Life to Set Goals in to Get Your Life Together

 Personalize.
 Add personal touches to your space, like photos, artwork, or plants, to make it feel more comfortable and connected to you.

 Clean.
-Regularly clean and maintain your space to keep it healthy and sanitary.
+Clean and take care of your space often to keep it healthy and tidy.

 Design.
 Think about the layout, colors, and furniture arrangement in your space to make it both attractive and functional.